ViTeX-Bench: Benchmarking High Fidelity Video Scene Text Editing

 πŸ€–

-An open reference model that augments Wan2.1-VACE-14B with a glyph-video conditioning pathway for target-character identity and source-aligned motion.
+An open-source reference editor that augments Wan2.1-VACE-14B with a glyph-video conditioning pathway for target-character identity and source-aligned motion.
 We fine-tune it on the ViTeX-Dataset training split and release the trained weights as a reproducible baseline for the public leaderboard.

 ViTeX-Dataset construction